Introduction

 Dr. Guan’s research is distinguished by her discovery of the protective effects of IGF-1 and its metabolites, cGP and a related molecule called GPE in acute brain injury, chronic neurological conditions and metabolic conditions such as diabetes.

 Over the past 20 years, she has collaborated with academics worldwide.
-In New Zealand, she has worked with institutions such as the University of Otago, the University of Canterbury, and Auckland University of Technology on a wide range of topics, including brain aging, cognitive impairment, and the development of biomarkers for Parkinson’s disease.
-Additionally, she partnered with the National Institute for Stroke & Applied Neurosciences (Auckland University of Technology) to investigate biomarkers for long-term stroke recovery and brain injury prognosis.
+In New Zealand, she has worked with institutions such as the University of Otago, the University of Canterbury, and Auckland University of Technology on a wide range of topics, including brain ageing, cognitive impairment, and the development of biomarkers for Parkinson’s disease.
+Additionally, she partnered with the National Institute for Stroke & Applied Neurosciences to investigate biomarkers for long-term stroke recovery and brain injury prognosis.
+A list of Dr Guan’s research publications can be found HERE

 Internationally, Dr. Guan's cGP-related research spans collaborations with leading academics from Sweden, the United States, Spain, China, and Russia.